Douglas A-26 Invader: United States

 With the establishment of the United States Air Force (USAF) as an independent service in 1947, the Strategic Air Command operated the again redesignated B-26 as an RB-26 reconnaissance aircraft in service 1949 to 1950.
-U.S. Air Forces in Europe continued operating the B-26 until 1957.
+The US Air Forces in Europe continued operating the B-26 until 1957.
 Tactical Air Command operated the aircraft as both a B-26 and later designated back to A-26; the final variant was designated B-26K until 1966, then it again became the A-26A.
 This final version continued in service through the late 1960s with active-duty special-operations TAC units, and through 1972 with TAC-gained special-operations units of the Air National Guard.

-The U.S. Navy obtained Invaders from the USAF to use these aircraft in their utility squadrons (VU) for target towing and general utility until superseded by the DC-130A variant of the C-130 Hercules.
+The US Navy obtained Invaders from the USAF to use these aircraft in their utility squadrons (VU) for target towing and general utility until superseded by the DC-130A variant of the C-130 Hercules.
 The Navy designation was JD-1 and JD-1D until 1962, then the JD-1 was redesignated UB-26J.
 The JD-1D was also used under the designation of DB-26J.
 The CIA also used the type for covert operations.

 The last A-26 in active US service was assigned to the Air National Guard; that aircraft was retired from military service in 1972 by the USAF and the National Guard Bureau, and donated to the National Air and Space Museum.